isc-projects/kea/doc/sphinx/arm/hooks-ha.rst

 .. _ha-load-balancing-advanced-config:

-Load Balancing with Advanced Classification
+Load Balancing With Advanced Classification
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 In the previous section, we provided an example of a ``load-balancing``